 - Only use chaga tablets that contain chaga sourced from the earth.

 - Avoid using chaga produced in a laboratory.
 Laboratory-sourced chaga lacks superfood ingredients.

 Where Can I Get Chaga?

 If you’ve never tried chaga, what are you waiting for?
-There are several scientifically-proven medicinal and health benefits to consuming this wild black fungus.
+There are scientifically proven health benefits to consuming this wild black fungus.
 There are very few reported side effects of chaga consumption.
-In fact, it can safely be consumed daily in various forms.
-Whether you are interested in preventing cancer or normalize blood pressure, chaga can help.
+In fact, you can safely consume it daily in various forms.
+Whether you want to prevent cancer or normalize your blood pressure, or you want to do good for your body, chaga can help.